msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 # What is Nonnegative Matrix Factorization (NMF) ?

-> With the rise of complex models like deep learning, we often forget simpler, yet powerful machine learning methods that can be equally powerful.
+> :fire: With the rise of complex models like deep learning, we often forget simpler, yet powerful machine learning methods that can be equally powerful.
 NMF (Nonnegative Matrix Factorization) is one effective machine learning technique that I feel does not receive enough attention.
-NMF has a wide range of uses, from topic modeling to signal processing.
+NMF has a wide range of uses, from `topic modeling` to `signal processing`.

 ## When do we use NMF?

 **Example: Computer Vision**

 - A different, commonly used factorization method is PCA (Principle Components Analysis).
-But PCA creates factors that can be both positive and negative.
+But PCA creates factors that can be both `positive` and `negative`.

 Let’s see what happens when we try decomposing various faces.
 In the following image, we show the components (bases) we calculated with PCA on the left and the weights corresponding to a single image on the right.
 Red represents negative values.

 ![image](https://keitakurita.files.wordpress.com/2017/11/pca_faces.png?resize=293%2C137)

 If you look at the components, you see that they don’t make much sense.
-It’s also difficult to interpret what it means for a face to have a “negative” component.
+It’s also difficult to interpret what it means for a face to have a `negative` component.

 Now, let’s see what happens when we use NMF.